 1. The development hereby permitted shall be begun before the expiration of three years from the date of this permission.

-Reason:-

-To comply with the provisions of Section 51 of the Town and Country Planning, Planning and Compulsory Purchase Act, 2004.
+Reason:- To comply with the provisions of Section 51 of the Town and Country Planning, Planning and Compulsory Purchase Act, 2004.

-2. The development hereby approved shall be carried out in complete accordance with the submitted plans and specifications as follows:-
+2. The development hereby approved shall be carried out in accordance with the following submitted plans: